sagemathinc/cocalc-doc/source/whiteboard.rst

 Whiteboard
 ========================

-CoCalc offers you a full-featured online collaborative whiteboard.
+CoCalc offers you a full-featured computational whiteboard.

-Read more about `Whiteboard on the CoCalc website <https://cocalc.com/features/whiteboard>`_.
+For a guided tour of all the whiteboard features, see the CoCalc blog page `All About Computational Whiteboard <https://about.cocalc.com/2022/09/08/all-about-computational-whiteboard/>`_.
+You can also read more about `Whiteboard on the CoCalc website <https://cocalc.com/features/whiteboard>`_.

 .. contents::
      :local: